 *Other routes may be affected.

-Further to recent updates, the new immigration rules for South Africa relating to travelling with children under the age of 18 has been postponed until 1st June 2015.
+The new immigration rules for South Africa relating to travelling with children under the age of 18 comes into effect from 1st June 2015.

 From 1st June 2015, parents travelling with children into or out of South Africa may be asked to show the child's unabridged (full) birth certificate, and where only one parent is accompanying, parental or legal consent for the child to travel (e.g. an affidavit from the other parent, a court order or – if applicable – a death certificate).

 You should travel with these documents in case you're asked to provide them.

 There are other requirements for children travelling unaccompanied or with adults who are not their parents.
 For more information, contact the South African High Commission or the South African Department of Home Affairs.

 If you would like to find out more, you can get the latest information from the Foreign Office by clicking here

 Avoid the peak hours at check in by checking in the night before your flight at Virgin Atlantic's check in desks at London Gatwick's South Terminal (Zone A).
 This service is available between 1700hrs and 2100hrs

 It's mandatory for everyone travelling to or transferring through the US, under the Visa Waiver Program, to obtain approval to travel no later than 72 hours prior to travel by completing an online process ESTA (Electronic System for Travel Authorisation (ESTA) scheme.

 Failure to obtain an ESTA could result in the passenger being denied boarding by the airline.